Mapping Social and Community Conversations

 Our Social & Community Forums in collaboration with BAATN are a space to start discussing some of the wider societal issues that are currently in the public domain.
 We explore the history and cultural heritage of our communities through the lens of the past and its influence on the present and future.
 And we look at the specific issues facing our diverse communities, by including everyone and peering through a multi-culture-colour lens.

 As a participant on the day, you will connect to a community of like-minded peers.
 We will ‘map-out’ a range of issues that may include subjects that are difficult to talk about, the unspoken, the suppressed, the taboo or the unknown, in order to look at their impact on family identity and community cohesion.

 A Bridge to Heal Old Wounds

-• Start breaking down barriers that stop us from connecting with each other across culture
+- start breaking down barriers that stop us from connecting across cultures

 For more information Contact here or email firstname.lastname@example.org

 “Definitely gave me more of an idea systemically.
 Personal development wise, it has made me more aware of my own family system.”

 “We were able to explore and discover family and heritage dynamics in a very open and powerful way.
 I feel that this workshop has had a deep impact on how I view my role in my family, my work and the communities that I live in.”

 “I mostly liked working in a safe space with Black and Asian people.
 I felt relaxed in a way that I don’t when I am the only or one of the few people of colour.”

 “It was healing for me!
 I had no expectations but I was grateful for the experience.”